What Is the Difference Between the Vietnamese Zodiac and the Chinese Zodiac?

 Why Does Vietnam Have a Cat Instead of a Rabbit?

-One reason is language.
-Some people believe the Chinese zodiac sign “Mǎo” (卯), which is linked to the Rabbit, sounds similar to the Vietnamese word “mèo” (“cat”).
-Over time, this may have influenced Vietnam’s zodiac to feature a Cat instead of a Rabbit.
+The Chinese zodiac sign “Mǎo” (卯), associated with the Rabbit, sounds similar to the Vietnamese word “mèo” (cat).
+Over time, this may have influenced Vietnam to adopt the Cat instead.

 How Vietnamese People Use Zodiac Signs in Daily Life